 Mogadon tablets are for oral administration.

 Patients with hypersensitivity to benzodiazepines, nitrazepam or to any of the excipients listed in section 6.1

-Hypersensitivity reactions with the benzodiazepines including rash, angioedema and hypertension have been reported on rare occasions in susceptible patients.
+Hypersensitivity reactions with the benzodiazepines including rash, angioedema and hypotension have been reported on rare occasions in susceptible patients.

-Use of this drug is also contraindicated in patients with acute pulmonary insufficiency; respiratory depression; phobic or obsessional states; chronic psychosis; myasthenia gravis; sleep apnoea syndrome; severe hepatic insufficiency; use in children.
+Use of this drug is also contraindicated in patients with severe respiratory insufficiency, short-term treatment of insomnia in children and juveniles, phobic or obsessional states, chronic psychosis, myasthenia gravis; sleep apnoea syndrome; severe hepatic insufficiency; use in children.